gbif/hp-swissnatcoll/en/data-aggregator.md

       ❌ If not dynamic, then mistakes can lower the dataset/database quality

- 3) Check your database/dataset entries and replace the name of your fields with the corresponding [Darwin Core term](https://dwc.tdwg.org/terms/).
+ 3) **Replace the name of your fields with the corresponding [Darwin Core term](https://dwc.tdwg.org/terms/)** after checking your field compatibilities with the DwC terms definitions.

       ✅ You now have a fully Darwin Core compatible dataset/database